-The CC-STICK position of the MODE switch is designed for horizontal and vertical-up welding with all types of electrodes, especially low hydrogen.
+The CC-STICK position of the MODE switch is designed for flat horizontal and vertical-up welding with all types of electrodes, especially low hydrogen.
 The output CONTROL dial adjusts the full output range for stick welding.

-The ARC CONTROL knob sets the short circuit current during stick welding (arc-force).
-Increasing the number from -10 to +10 increases the short circuit current and prevents sticking of the electrode to the plate while welding.
+The ARC CONTROL dial sets the short circuit current (arc-force) during stick welding to adjust for a soft or crisp arc.
+Increasing the number from -10(soft) to +10(crisp) increases the short circuit current and prevents sticking of the electrode to the plate while weld-ing.
 This can also increase spatter.
 It is recommended that the ARC CONTROL be set to the minimum number without electrode sticking.
 Start with the dial set at 0.